Election official: Electoral registration officer

+Presiding officer

+The presiding officer is responsible for overseeing a polling station during an election.
+They are also usually responsible for the transport of ballot boxes to the polling station and count centre.
+The presiding officer oversees poll clerks.

+Clerk of the crown in chancery

+The clerk of the crown is responsible for issuing and receiving writs of election for elections to the House of Commons.
+Once all writs from a general election are received the clerk delivers a book of returns to the clerk of the House of Commons on the first day of the new parliament.
+A writ is usually issued pursuant to proclamation, however for a by-election the speaker of the House of Commons is responsible for authorising its issuance.

-In the United States
+United States

+There are many different methods of choosing local election officials in the US, and the selection method can be different within a single state.
+In general, local election officials are either elected or appointed.
 In US states with Election Day voter registration, they also register unregistered voters on election day.
 In most other countries, however, voters do not need to register, all citizens being automatically included in the lists of eligible voters.
 Depending on the jurisdiction, election officials are chosen by a board of elections, county official (such as the county clerk or county auditor), city or township official (such as a city clerk), the federal state, or a national committee.

 In California, poll workers can be any citizen who requests the job at least two months prior to an election.
 Inspectors and site supervisors receive a minimum of two training classes, and clerks are required to attend a training class within two weeks of the election, with additional certification classes for any machine or technological devices to be used.
 These classes cover a wide range of topics, including opening and closing of the polls, which color pen to use on which paper, dealing with irate voters, and the rare times when a voter can be challenged.

 In Pennsylvania three poll workers in each election division are elected by their neighbors for a four year term.
 These poll workers are elected in the year following the US Presidential election (e.g., 2017, 2021, etc.)

 In 41 of the 50 United States, high school students can serve as student election judges.
 Each state has its own set of requirements for students to serve as poll workers, but generally, students must be in good academic standing at their school and meet the particular age or grade conditions.